DEC Cookie Policy

 HotJar

 Hotjar stores this information on our behalf in a pseudonymized user profile.
-Hotjar is contractually forbidden to sell any of the data collected on our behalf.
+Hotjar is contractually forbidden to use any of our data for its own purposes.

 Meta

 We use the Meta Pixel to monitor the performance of our advertising on Facebook and Instagram.
-When the Meta Pixel is installed on a website, and the Pixel uses first-party cookies, the Pixel automatically saves a unique identifier to a cookie for the website domain on your device if one does not already exist.
-If you click on an ad on Facebook, the link sometimes includes a technical identifier to that link to identify that it was clicked on a Facebook page.
-When you land on the target website, if the website has a Meta Pixel that uses first-party cookies, the Pixel automatically saves the technical identifier as a cookie for that website domain.
+The Meta Pixel uses first-party cookies to automatically save a unique identifier for the website domain on your device if one does not already exist.
+If you click on an ad on Facebook, the Meta Pixel may also record that action and link it to your device.
 This is done to understand and monitor an individual’s engagement with ads and links in Meta and the journey individuals take when they engage with them.

 See About Cookie Settings For Your Meta Pixel for information on first-party cookie settings.